 Once your NVIDIA ForceWare graphics display driver is installed, you can easily access the driver features from a convenient menu.
-You can quickly access the NVIDIA display menu that gives you direct access to the NVIDIA display control panel pages.
+You can guickly access the NVIDIA display menu that gives you direct access to the NVIDIA display control panel pages.

-For quick access, you can use either the Desktop Access or the NVIDIA Settings Menu - Windows Taskbar Access access method, explained below.
+For quick access, you can use either the "Desktop Access" on page 31 or the "NVIDIA Settings Menu - Windows Taskbar Access" on page 33 access method, explained in the sections that follow.

-Note: When needed, you can still access the NVIDIA display control panel pages through the Microsoft Display Properties Settings > Advanced option.
-(See "Windows Display Properties Setting Access" on page 56.)
+Note: When needed, you can still access the NVIDIA display control panel pages through the Microsoft Display Properties Settings > Advanced option, as explained in "Windows Display Properties Setting Access" on page 35.